Before you start...

 For you to be eligible for Feed-In Tariff or Renewable Heat Incentive payments, both the system and the installer must be accredited under the Microgeneration Certification Scheme (MCS).
 Solar water heating systems only can also be accredited the Solar Keymark.

 Beware of heavy-handed sales techniques, such as pressure to sign on the day, high prices with large discounts for signing on the spot, or bogus monitoring scheme discounts.
-(All MCS-certified installers agree to a code of conduct that bans high-pressure selling techniques - the REAL Assurance Scheme.)
+(All MCS-certified installers agree to a code of conduct that bans high-pressure selling techniques - the Renewable Energy Consumer Code).

 All installers or suppliers should be able to provide a detailed breakdown of the specification and costs of their proposed systems.
 They should also be able to: